 5. Thaw a Frozen Condensate Pipe

 If it is freezing cold outside and your heating has stopped working, the culprit might be a frozen pipe.
 Modern energy-efficient units produce a small amount of waste water during the heating process.
 This water travels through a plastic pipe, known as the condensate pipe, which usually leads outside to a drain.
+A boiler condensate pipe leaking or freezing is more common during cold snaps and easy to miss if you do not know what to look for.

 Identifying the Blockage